All Episodes

 Did you know that?

-That's that's different, separate and apart.
+Okay, that's different, separate, and apart.

 I don't know what their policy is.

-And I just I see the IRS was it would have their hands full here uh with having to administer this because you know, otherwise you're gonna have other parts of our country are gonna be wondering why they're not on that same program in in a different yeah.
+And I just, I see the IRS would have their hands full here with having to administer this because otherwise you're going to have other parts of our country are going to be wondering why they're not on that same program in a different, you know, so just a lot of things I think that are going to confuse a lot more people.

 I think I just hope they leave that alone and don't go down that path.

-So the paycheck protection program is what this is was uh it was it was billed as a nearly trillion dollar business loan program for coronavirus from the federal government for coronavirus aid relief economic security to help businesses, self-employed workers, sole proprietors, nonprofits, uh tribal businesses to continue to pay their workers.
+It was billed as a nearly trillion dollar business loan program for coronavirus from the federal government for coronavirus aid relief economic security to help businesses, self-employed workers, sole proprietors, nonprofits, tribal businesses to continue to pay their workers.

-And it was I understand it was supposed to convert to a grant.
+And it was, I understand, it was supposed to convert to a grant.

 That was my understanding.

-But don't, you know, check with your accountant, that stuff.
+But check with your accountant.

-I I what the hell yeah, I can't give tax advice.
+I can't give tax advice.

 What do I know?